Let’s get to know each other…

 My day-to-day life

 I live in Kalamazoo with my husband and our two boys, Aidan and Quinn.
-Outside of my professional life, I’m a hockey mom, baseball mom, soccer mom, and band mom.
+Outside of my professional life, I’ve been a hockey mom, baseball mom, soccer mom, and band mom.
 And I’m also just a mom, trying to raise two kind and awesome human beings who will do good in the world.
+Now that my boys are young men, I'm enjoying the transition to becoming an "adulting consultant."
 I love my book club, volunteering, and being out on the lake — any lake — as much as possible (my dad was a charter boat captain, I think it's in my blood).

 Pretty much every Tuesday night, you’ll find me teaching my childbirth class.
 That connection with pregnant families keeps me really grounded in the heart of why I love this work so much.
 It’s incredible to see them grow and change over our weeks together as they get ready to meet their babies.
 I also still attend births as a doula and also occasionally get to care for a postpartum family.